nielstanis/futuretech2026/README.md

-# NDC Security 2026 - Beyond Trust: Building Community-Driven Security Analysis for Your .NET Software Supply Chain
+# FutureTech 2026 - Beyond Trust: Building Community-Driven Security Analysis for Your .NET Software Supply Chain

 In today's development, approximately 80% of our software deployments consist of code written by someone else.
 Using existing libraries and packages is essential for productivity and avoiding reinventing the wheel, this dependency on third-party code introduces security risks that can be hard to address in a good way.